The Lagos social protection policy has recorded a lot of motion but little movement among the state’s most vulnerable population

 About four years after Lagos adopted its Social Protection Policy, a raft of entities have lined up for its implementation: the Social Protection Council; its coordinating department; the Technical Working Group; and, now, a steering committee.

 Only that the state has yet to implement benefits its vulnerable populations can pinpoint among the scores of social interventions it claims to have undertaken.
-At least the state’s disability community (under JONAPWD) can’t identify them as much of a government policy—rather than charity.
+At least the state’s disability community (under JONAPWD) can’t identify them as much of a government policy—but as charity.

 But Ope George would, all the same, harp on Gov. Babajide Sanwo-Olu’s good intentions for the vulnerable, and call for method.